Internaut401/CTF_Competitions_Writeup/2022/Reply Cyber Security Challenge 2022/Binary 200.md

     PIE:      PIE enabled
 ```
 <br>
-After submitting the password "secret_passwd_anti_bad_guys" the game is initialize and menu is unlock:
+After submitting the password "secret_passwd_anti_bad_guys" the game is initialized and menu is unlocked:

 ```shell
 $ ./challs